Frequently Asked Questions – click on any question to see the answer

 Who is eligible to participate?

-Student Veteran Career Conferences (physical or virtual) are open to currently enrolled or recently graduated (within last 12 months) student veterans and military students (Active Duty, ROTC, Guard or Reserve).
+Student Veteran Career Conferences and the resume database are open to currently enrolled or recently graduated (within last 12 months) student veterans and military students (Active Duty, Army ROTC, Guard or Reserve).

 Is there a cost for students to participate?

-No – there is no cost for students to participate in either the physical or virtual conferences.
+No – there is no cost for students to participate in either the physical conferences or the resume database.
 Students do incur any transportation/lodging costs to get to a physical event.

 What info will I need to provide to register?

-When you register for a physical or virtual event you will be asked to provide the following information:
+When you register for a physical event or the resume database you will be asked to provide the following information:

 - Basics: name, school mailing address, permanent mailing address, email, phone number, college/university name, degree program, anticipated graduation date

 - A current resume

 - Active security clearance (yes/no) and, if yes, what level of clearance